A Case for Studying Systemsʻ Approach to Vedic Astrology

 He did not lapse into some arrogance or attempt to convert us to some religious thinking as had been done by some previous visiting astrologers.
 During the few days that he spent with me and my family I couldn’t help but notice that he was completely focused on sharing this knowledge of Vedic astrology in the most dignified manner.
 He was simple, clear, kind, patient and helpful to one and all.

-Now it has been more than 27 years that I have studied Systems’ Approach and I am more than grateful for this knowledge.
+Now it has been 30 years that I have studied Systems’ Approach — and I am more than grateful for this knowledge.
 Over time I have developed complete confidence in this knowledge and my own capabilities to share it with others.
 It is such a great joy to use Systems’ Approach which is simple, easy, effortless, accurate, relevant, replicable and contemporary.

 If you get a reading from any of our Systemsʻ Approach astrologers, you will get basically the same reading from all of us — because these readings are NOT based on personal preference, intuition, or a hodge-podge of techniques.
 Whereas, in the past, if you saw 10 different astrologers, (whether Eastern or Western) you would get 10 different readings!